Mann10/mann-okf-bundle/knowledge/index.md

-# OKF Bundle — Agentic AI Workflows
+# Mann's OKF Bundle — Agentic AI Workflows

-Knowledge bundle documenting battle-tested agentic AI workflows: trace-driven skill creation and structured feature development.
+An Open Knowledge Format bundle of battle-tested patterns for building AI skills and agentic feature workflows — curated so any AI agent can mount it and search it deeply.
+Point your agent at it and ask anything Mann has taught about AI coding: execution traces, session hygiene, progressive disclosure, and the trace-driven development method.

-## Concepts
+## Sections

-- [Execution Traces](concepts/execution-traces.md) — Foundation for deriving skills from real execution records.
-- [Progressive Disclosure](concepts/progressive-disclosure.md) — Revealing information in stages to AI agents.
-- [Session Hygiene](concepts/session-hygiene.md) — Fresh sessions prevent context drift.
-- [Trace-Driven Specification](concepts/trace-driven-specification.md) — Specifications derived from execution traces.
-- [Agentic Ideation](concepts/agentic-ideation.md) — AI as thinking partner, no code until planned.
-- [Build Mode Protocol](concepts/build-mode-protocol.md) — Structured execution against a pre-agreed plan.
+- `concepts/` — cross-cutting principles that tie the workflows together
+- `workflows/` — practical, step-by-step methodologies (trace-verified)

+## Themes at a glance

+**Execution Traces & Trace-Driven Specification** — The core thesis: specifications derived from real execution traces outperform specs written from imagination.
+You can't know what you need until you've tried to get it.
+The trace IS the spec.

+**Progressive Disclosure** — Revealing information to AI agents in stages rather than dumping everything at once.
+Each phase has a clear purpose and stopping condition.
+In skill creation: execute first, then derive the skill.
+In feature development: ideate → spec → build.

+**Session Hygiene** — Intentionally ending AI conversations and starting fresh ones to prevent context drift and hallucinated continuity.
+"Always start my feature with a fresh session."
+The written plan (not session memory) carries context reliably.

+**Agentic Ideation → Build Mode Protocol** — A structured two-phase workflow: brainstorm with the AI as a thinking partner (no code allowed), then execute against a pre-agreed plan where the plan is law.
+Separating divergent thinking from convergent execution prevents drift and technical debt.

 ## Workflows

-- [Agentic Feature Development: My Daily Workflow](workflows/agentic-feature-development.md) — Three-phase daily workflow for building features with AI agents.
+- [Agentic Feature Development: My Daily Workflow](workflows/agentic-feature-development.md) — Three-phase daily workflow: ideation, specification, build mode.
-- [Skill Creation: Trace-Driven Development](workflows/skill-creation-trace-driven.md) — Deriving AI agent skills from real execution traces.
+- [Skill Creation: Trace-Driven Development](workflows/skill-creation-trace-driven.md) — Deriving AI agent skills from real execution traces, not pre-written prompts.

+Mann Limbachiya · Bundle updated 2026-07-23